Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Kyle Isbel vs. Tigers Preview, Player Prop Bets - September 28

-The Kansas City Royals, including Kyle Isbel (.378 on-base percentage in past 10 games, 102 points above season-long percentage), take on starter Tarik Skubal and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.
+On Thursday, Kyle Isbel (.378 on-base percentage in past 10 games, 102 points above season-long percentage) and the Kansas City Royals play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Tigers.
+In his previous game he had a hitless showing (0-for-2) against the Tigers.

 Sportsbook Promo Codes